Noah2610/GenMdTOC/README.md

       to not add a title to the table.
       Default value:
         --title '## Table of Contents _(Generated)_'

+    --min-header, -n [HEADER_SIZE]
+      Only include headers with size HEADER_SIZE or smaller.
+      HEADER_SIZE is an integer, representing the size of the header.
+        1 -> #      (largest)
+        2 -> ##
+        ...
+        6 -> ###### (smallest)
+      The default value is 1.
+      Although 6 is the smallest header size for markdown, there is nothing stopping you from using a higher number, and it will act as expected.

   EXAMPLES
     Generates Table of Contents from ./README.md and writes to ./OUT.md.